Marcroth0/python-game/README.md

 4. As a user I need to know when the game has been won

-### Development Plane
+## Development Plane

 The end goal is to create a smooth-running game that lets the player with ease dive into the world of word-guessing.

-## Strategy
+### Strategy

 The strategy is to create a clear and funny game based on the classic Hangman with a few twists.
 The twists being a scary/vindictive/halloween-ey theme.
 In order to complete the game the user stories had to be answered.

-## Planning
+### Planning

 The planning phase was made in stages, starting off with a generalised overview and then advancing into specifics.
+Considering it's a terminal game no wireframes were needed and used mainly flowcharts to plan.

 ### Flowcharts